SenteraLLC/ulabel/api_spec.md

 - `"bbox"`: A simple single-frame bounding box
 - `"bbox3"`: A bounding box that can extend through multiple frames
 - `"polygon"`: A series of points that define a simple or complex polygon
+- `"polyline"`: A series of points that does not define a closed polygon
 - `"tbar"`: Two lines defining a "T" shape
 - `"contour"`: A freehand line
 - `"whole-image"`: A label to be applied to an entire frame